ranjanabhi07/JAVA/README.md

 5) Strings 🦖  :-  it contains basic implementation of strings and some functions which will be helpfull while solving advance problems .

-6) Operators 🦖 :-
+6) Operators 🦖 :-  it contains some basic questions of operators and it's solution as ppt.

 7) variables and data type 🦖 :-

 8) FlowChart And Pseudocode 🦖 :-